 School on the Boat was created in 2011 as a volunteer’s initiative.
-These volunteers were teaching children in Hanoi’s slums for 6 to 12 month programs.
-Some of the most passionate of these volunteers stayed in Hanoi permanently.
+These volunteers were teaching children in Hanoi poorest district for programs of few months.
+Some of the most passionate volunteers stayed in Hanoi permanently.

 After months of working with the affected families, the volunteers all agreed that the children’s educational needs were not being met at the charity school they were attending.